 Research addressing the fundamental causes, mechanisms, diagnosis or treatment of headache and facial pain.

 Research projects must be hypothesis-driven and must represent an area of research that applicants intend to further develop in their future careers.

-The stipend is fixed at £16,000 per annum (£17,500 in London), increasing at £500 per annum.
+The stipend is fixed at £16,000 per annum (£17,500 in London, pro-rata for part-time students), increasing at £500 per annum.
 For clinical candidates, the stipend can be used to support a salary at the appropriate clinical level but the balance of funds will need to be obtained from other sources.

 Fees are capped at the UK/EU level.